getgrav/grav-learn/pages/09.webservers-hosting/00.local/01.nginx/docs.md

 cp /var/www/grav/webserver-configs/nginx.conf /etc/nginx/sites-available/grav-site
 ```

-Open that file with an editor and replace "domain.tld" with your domain/IP (or "localhost" if you want to just run it locally), replace the "root" line with "root /var/www/grav/;" and then create a symbolic link of your site-config in `sites-enabled`:
+Open that file with an editor and replace "example.com" with your domain/IP (or "localhost" if you want to just run it locally), replace the "root" line with "root /var/www/grav/;" and then create a symbolic link of your site-config in `sites-enabled`:

 ```bash
 ln -s /etc/nginx/sites-available/grav-site /etc/nginx/sites-enabled/grav-site